drvinceknight/pfm/_sources/building-tools/05-modularisation/exercises/main.md

 ---

 (modularisation_exercises)=
 # Exercises

 **After** completing the tutorial attempt the following exercises.

 **If you are not sure how to do something, have a look at the "How To" section.**

-1. Use the code written in the {ref}`modularisation_tutorial` to obtain the average time until absorption of the Markov chains with the following transition matrices:
+1. Use the code written in the [Modularisation Tutorial](modularisation_tutorial) to obtain the average time until absorption from the first state of the Markov chains with the following transition matrices:
    1. $P = \begin{pmatrix}1/2 & 1/2 \\ 0 & 1 \end{pmatrix}$
    2. $P = \begin{pmatrix}1/2 & 1/4 & 1/4\\ 1/3 & 1/3 & 1/3  \\0 & 0 & 1 \end{pmatrix}$
    3. $P = \begin{pmatrix}1 & 0 \\ 1/2 & 1/2 \end{pmatrix}$
    4. $P = \begin{pmatrix}1/2 & 1/4 & 1/4\\ 1/3 & 1/3 & 1/3  \\1/5 & 0 & 4/5 \end{pmatrix}$
-2. Modularise the following code by converting it to 2 functions:
+2. Modularise the following code by creating a function `flip_coin` that takes a `probability_of_selecting_heads` variable.

    ```
    def sample_experiment(bag):